datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 ### Purpose of data science quiz

+{choose-answers: 4}
 ?
 A data science problem solving process can be broken down to the following in what order?

-A) Define the question, get the data, clean the data, explore the data, fit statistical models, communicate the results, make your analysis reproducible
+C) Define the question, get the data, clean the data, explore the data, fit statistical models, communicate the results, make your analysis reproducible
-b) Get the data, clean the data, define the question, explore the data, fit statistical models, communicate the results, make your analysis reproducible
+o) Get the data, clean the data, define the question, explore the data, fit statistical models, communicate the results, make your analysis reproducible
-c)  Get the data, clean the data, fit statistical models, define the question, explore the data, communicate the results, make your analysis reproducible
+o)  Get the data, clean the data, fit statistical models, define the question, explore the data, communicate the results, make your analysis reproducible
-d) Make your analysis reproducible, Define the question, get the data, clean the data, fit statistical models, communicate the results,
+o) Make your analysis reproducible, Define the question, get the data, clean the data, fit statistical models, communicate the results
+o) Define the question, get the data, clean the data, fit statistical models

+{choose-answers: 4}
 ?
 What is predictive analysis?

-a) Finding if one variable is related to another one
+o) Finding if one variable is related to another one
-b) Finding if a large number of variables influence another one
+o) Finding if a large number of variables influence another one
 C) Using data collected from many people to predict the values for a new person
-d) Using data to predict the relationship between two variables for all people.
+o) Using data to predict the relationship between two variables for all people.
+o) Showing the effect on a variable of changing the values of another variable.

+{choose-answers: 4}
+?
+We collect data on all the songs in the Spotify catalogue and want to summarize how many are country western, hip-hop, classic rock, or other.
+What type of analysis is this? ?

+C) Descriptive
+o) Exploratory
+o) Predictive
+o) Inferential
+o) Causal
+o) Mechanistic

+{choose-answers: 4}
+?
+We collect data a small sample of songs from the Spotify catalogue and want to figure out the relationship between the use of the word "truck" and whether a song is country western.
+What type of analysis is this? ?

+o) Descriptive
+o) Exploratory
+o) Predictive
+C) Inferential
+o) Causal
+o) Mechanistic

+{choose-answers: 4}
+?
+We collect data a sample of songs from the Spotify catalogue and want to look for the relationships between any pair of words to figure out if there are any words that are commonly used together in songs.
+What type of analysis is this? ?

+o) Descriptive
+C) Exploratory
+o) Predictive
+o) Inferential
+o) Causal
+o) Mechanistic

 {/quiz}